0xAX/linux-insides/Initialization/linux-initialization-1.md

 The `CONFIG_ARCH_TASK_STRUCT_ON_STACK` kernel configuration option is only enabled for `ia64` architecture, and the `CONFIG_THREAD_INFO_IN_TASK` kernel configuration option is enabled for `x86_64` architecture.
 Thus the `thread_info` structure will be placed in `task_struct` structure instead of the `thread_union` union.

-The `init_thread_union` is placed in the [include/asm-generic/vmlinux.lds.h](https://github.com/torvalds/blob/master/include/asm-generic/vmlinux.lds.h) file as part of the `INIT_TASK_DATA` macro like the following:
+The `init_thread_union` is placed in the [include/asm-generic/vmlinux.lds.h](https://github.com/torvalds/blob/master/include/asm-generic/vmlinux.lds.h) file as a part of the `INIT_TASK_DATA` macro like the following:

 ```C
 #define INIT_TASK_DATA(align)  \